 The Training Division of the Cobb County Police Department consists of four sections: mandate training, weapons training, field training and advanced training.

 The mandate training section administers recruit schools each calendar year.
 The recruit training session is non-residential but is conducted in a paramilitary style of discipline, with high performance and conduct standards.
 The expanded basic course consists of about 27 weeks of training, which includes scenario/practical exercise days.
 These hours are far and above the state requirement of 408 hours.
 Recruits are challenged academically, physically, and mentally on a daily basis.
 Recruits are required to participate in a rigorous fitness program intended to develop the cardiovascular, muscular and mental strength.
 Students will be trained with the latest tactics and equipment by some of the most proficient instructors and subject matter experts in the state.
 In order to graduate, recruits will have to pass multiple academic and practical tests in a variety of police science topics.
 After the academy, recruit officers are trained by a field training officer for about 14 weeks.
 The new police officer will be prepared to meet all challenges while serving the Cobb County community with pride and professionalism.

 The weapons training sections instructs all officers in firearms, chemical, less lethal, and other such weapon usage and certification.
 Each officer spends at least two days a year in firearms training.

 The field training section is responsible to monitor, tutor, and assist all recruits, once they graduate mandate training.
 This section also recruits, evaluates, and trains all field training officers.

 The advanced training section is responsible for all incumbent officers’ training.
-The staff provides at least 32 hours of annual training each calendar year so that officers can work towards the POST required 20 hours of training and the additional 20 hours required by Departmental policy.
 The unit also sponsors training provided by outside vendors that is generally available to officers from across the country.